 How about après-ski – is it all stag dos and shots?

-I won’t lie, Bulgaria’s bargain beers make it a stag-do favourite (I saw men in tutus and a T-Rex costume on the slopes in Bansko).
+I can’t lie, Bulgaria’s bargain beers make it a stag-do favourite (I saw men in tutus and a T-Rex costume on the slopes in Bansko).
 Both Bansko and Borovets are known for their nightlife so you’ll find plenty of bars and clubs.
 And if you need something to get you going, the local shot is homemade rakia, a type of brandy that burns its way down nicely.

 If you’re not up for partying till dawn then there are a few quieter places to go out.
 There are some more relaxed bars and Bansko’s old town is full of mehanas, a kind of cosy traditional tavern where they serve food and sometimes have live music.
 And Pamporovo’s nightlife is fairly low-key, with a decent selection of family-friendly restaurants.